sumup-oss/foundry/README.md

 - **[Prettier](https://prettier.io)** is our code formatter of choice.
 It makes all our code look the same after every save.
 - **[lint-staged](https://www.npmjs.com/package/lint-staged)** is a tool for running linters on files staged for your next commit in git.
 Together with Husky (see below) it prevents problematic code from being committed.
 - **[Husky](https://github.com/typicode/husky)** makes setting up git hooks very easy.
 Whenever someone installs your project, Husky will automatically set up git hooks as part of its `postinstall` script.

-### 🚀 Release

-Automatically generate release notes and (optionally) publish to NPM.
-The preset adds the following script to your `package.json`:

-- `release`: release and publish a new version

-The preset includes the following tools:

-- **[semantic-release](https://www.npmjs.com/package/semantic-release)** automates the whole package release workflow including determining the next version number, generating the release notes, and publishing the package.

 ### 🤖 Continuous Integration (CI)